banyan/pending-pr/README.md

     open                 Browse pull request.
 Short-cut: o
 ```

+## Tips

+With Jenkins or cron, it can be checked whether pending PRs exists and notify regulary.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).